tytydraco/yessleep/out/Broken_by_the_night.md

 On the other hand, what I did forever changed the life I had and wanted, the people around me, and all that follows.
 I’m here, but not in a way that feels like me — no matter how far I search for a cure this time around.
 I wouldn’t wish it on anyone.

-How did I survive?
-It’s a morose second act.
+My tale of survival is a morose second act.

-Since my original intent was to share an advisory, not explore psychological torture, I hadn’t planned to delve into the next chapter of my saga since July.
+Since the original intent was to share an advisory, not explore psychological torture, I hadn’t planned to delve into the next chapter of my saga since July.
 But because it’s part of the ripple effect from that January night, and although it includes shameful details, I’ve found comfort in honesty as I’ve navigated so much uncharted territory.

-So here’s the rest of my tale….
+So here’s the rest of the story….

-At the end of my third week in The Retreat outside of Baltimore, in early July, with the best doctors in the world no closer to helping me than any had been at the start of my journey six months before, I gave up.
+At the end of my third week in The Retreat outside of Baltimore, in early July, with the best medics in the world no closer to helping me than any had been at the start of my journey six months before, I gave up.

-Despite sharing with doctors a growing belief that my end was drawing near, and petrified family members calling to warn of the despair in my voice and what they feared was coming — naively, the nurses had loaned me a 14-foot charger cable.
+Despite sharing a growing belief with doctors that my end was drawing near, and petrified family members calling to warn of the despair in my voice and what they feared was coming — naively, the nurses had loaned me a 14-foot charger cable.

 Outside, in some woods nearby, out of view, I fastened the cable to a sturdy branch on an overturned log above a stream, doubled it twice around my neck, and slid my body off the edge.
-I’ve always been drawn to water, and dying in suspension above a trickling creek felt like the most peaceful place on campus I could think of to silently say goodbye.
+I’ve always been drawn to water, and dying in suspension above a trickling creek felt like the most peaceful place on campus to silently say goodbye.
 I passed out almost instantly as the noose caught and cinched tight.

 Sometime later — no one knows how long — one of the cords snapped, then the other, and I fell.
 Two sudden bursts of orange flooded my head in flashes of the most intense pain I’ve ever known as consciousness returned.
 My eyes popped open and I jolted back to life, like a scene from a movie.
 But the right side of my body was numb, I had twitching fingers, double vision, pulsating pupils, uncontrollable shivering, and other weird thermodynamic effects from starving my brain of oxygen long enough to shut it down.
 This was all later diagnosed as an anoxic brain injury to my left hemisphere.